ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Responding to Challenges

-To prove control of the identifier and receive authorization, the client needs to respond with information to complete the challenges.
-To do this, the client updates the authorization object received from the server by filling in any required information in the elements of the "challenges" dictionary.
+To prove control of the identifier and receive authorization, the client needs to provision the required challenge response based on the challenge type and indicate to the server that it is ready for the challenge validation to be attempted.

-The client sends these updates back to the server in the form of a JSON object with contents as specified by the challenge type, carried in a POST request to the challenge URL (not authorization URL) once it is ready for the server to attempt validation.
+The client indicates to the server it is ready for the challenge validation by sending an empty JSON body (`{}`), carried in a POST request to the challenge URL (not authorization URL).

 For example, if the client were to respond to the "http-01" challenge in the above authorization, it would send the following request: